MaptimeSEA/maptimesea.github.io/_posts/2015-04-02-bash-n-gdal.markdown

 3. Create a mosaic of Landsat imagery using `landsat-util` and `gdal`.
 4. Change detection using raster math AKA how to make GIFs in the command line.

-The actual goal is to push your boundaries a little bit...

 Getting started: